udexon/DUNIIX/DU005_Big_Ideas.md

 - What big ideas can DU004 lead to?

-This question also demonstrates mechanisms of GoQ: multiple threads can be created to mapped multiple questions, from various perspectives, to one answer.
+This question also demonstrates the mechanisms of GoQ: multiple threads can be created to mapped multiple questions, from various perspectives, to one answer.